AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-data.md

     Note that you can also [add this profile definition to your shell profile file](../../technical-setup/environment-setup/configure-aws-cli.md#storing-your-aws-profile-name) so that it will always be defined in any terminal session.

-- You can list all the options for the download data script by running the following from the root directory of the repository:
+- You can list all possible arguments and their usage for the download data script with the following:

     ```sh
     ./download-data.py --help
     ```